 Our first program was to provide educational grants to the recently arrived "Lost Boys and Girls of Sudan."
 Soon the community displayed an obvious need to adapt to our technology-based society, and so we started a technology program.
 When a South Sudanese artist brought back paintings from Kakuma Refugee camp, we started our Cultural Preservation Program.

-Our programs are driven by our dedicated and talented team of volunteers.
+Our programs are driven by our dedicated and talented team of staff and volunteers.
 We have volunteers from 7th grade all the way through their 70's (and beyond).
 If you see something you'd like to be a part of, fill out our volunteer form, or contact us with your questions and ideas!
 Thanks for stopping by.